anniew03/ctf-writeups/picoctf/pwn/ropfu/README.md

 ## Exploitation

-*Exploit overview*: use a local stack buffer overflow to achieve arbitrary code execution by jumping to attacker-controlled data written to the executable stack.
+**Exploit overview**: the exploit uses a local stack buffer overflow to achieve arbitrary code execution by jumping to attacker-controlled data written to the executable stack.

-*Exploit mitigation context*:
+**Exploit mitigation considerations**:
 * the `vuln` function does not check for a correct stack canary; therefore, overwriting the saved return address on the stack is not protected.
 * the stack is executable; therefore, any data that the attacker writes to the